What is the NDIS?

 Besides providing home loans for participants, banks are encouraging investment loans for family, friends or any interested investor.

 Since there is a 20 year payment guarantee from the government for SDA projects, banks are willing to lend to people with a deposit of 20%.

 Here are some ways you can get a loan approved for SDA funding:

 - Find an SDA complaint builder who knows the requirements of the participants.

 - Get a deposit of at least 20% so you do not have to pay Lenders Mortgage Insurance.
-However, there are some lenders who might let you borrow even with low deposit.

 - A good credit history.

 - Exceptional credit score.